anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 CRI-O is a light-weight container manager/runtime developed specifically for K8s (primarily by RedHat).
 It's a lighter alternative to the heavier containerd.

-CRI-O logically sits between K8s and low-level container runtimes such as Sysbox.
+CRI-O logically sits between the Kubelet and low-level container runtimes such as Sysbox.
 When deploying a pod, the K8s control plane sends an instruction to the Kubelet on a node, and Kubelet sends the instruction to CRI-O. CRI-O then works with the low-level runtime (e.g., OCI runc or Sysbox) to create the pod.

-CRI-O v1.20 introduces support for "rootless pods".
-That is, launching K8s pods in which the root user on the pod maps to an unprivileged user on the host via the Linux user-namespace.
-This is a key feature required for creating pods with Sysbox.
+CRI-O v1.20 introduces support for "rootless pods", meaning pods in which the root user on the pod maps to an unprivileged user on the host via the Linux user-namespace.
+This results in increased container isolation and is a key feature required for creating pods with Sysbox.

 Thus, CRI-O v1.20 is required on the K8s worker nodes where Sysbox will be installed.

-*   NOTE: Do **NOT** install CRI-O versions earlier that v1.20, as they don't support rootless pods and thus won't work with Sysbox.
+*   Do **NOT** install CRI-O versions earlier that v1.20, as they don't support rootless pods and thus won't work with Sysbox.

-*   NOTE: Do **NOT** install CRI-O v1.21 as it has a problem that breaks isolation in rootless pods (i.e., maps the pod's root user to the root user on the host).
+*   Do **NOT** install CRI-O v1.21 as it has a problem that breaks isolation in rootless pods (i.e., maps the pod's root user to the root user on the host).
 We are working to resolve this with the CRI-O developers.